 Therapists affiliated with the MDMA-assisted psychotherapy trials all told me the same thing: they’re chomping at the bit to do this work full-time.
 In fact, the satisfaction of seeing people who’d lived with unremitting trauma and fear suddenly be free of it made the idea of returning to the ways they’d conducted therapy before simply unacceptable.
 “What’s the alternative?” one woman asked me.
 “Keep working with someone for years when you know—you know—their lives could turn around in a couple of sessions?”
 Perhaps it really is time for this profession, as the blundering Timothy Leary once said, to “grow with the flow.”

-Lauren Dockett is senior writer at the Networker.
-Rich Simon, PhD, is editor.
+Lauren Dockett is senior editor at the Networker.
+Rich Simon, PhD, is the founder.

 Tell us what you think about this article by emailing firstname.lastname@example.org.